yingzhan25/so_long/README.md

 _0721-0723 Learning about the fundamentals of window management and rendering, finishing the 1st draft of mandatory part_

+(This handbook was useful for new beginners: https://harm-smits.github.io/42docs/)

 _0724 Fixing all the problems of memory leak_

 _0725 Starting the bonus part(enemy, display of moves, animation) but stuck by flashing problem_